marcosvm/couchdb-lucene-rake/README.md

 ### Usage
     rake -f tasks/couchdb_lucene_rake.rake couchdb:lucene:push[<database-url>,<design-document>]

-Will push the lucene views to the database-rul on the design-document.
+Will push the lucene views to the database-url on the design-document.

 ### Example